nbrosowsky/MTurkR-Helper/README.md

 helpful to anyone else.
 All the functions can be easily edited for your own needs.

-The main purpose for creating a number of these functions was that I found it difficult to keep all the information related to an experiment organized while I was using the batch loop.
+The main purpose for creating these functions was that I found it difficult to keep all the information related to an experiment organized while I was using the batch loop.